daniyall/cache_em_all/README.md

     return x + x
 ```

-This is incorrect, but you've run this function multiple times and there are lots of cached results.
+This is a bug (should be `x+y`, not `x+x`), but you've run this function multiple times and there are lots of cached results.
 Rather than manually deleting
 the cache folder, you can bump the version number (version numbers start at 0).

 ```python